pncit/hub/README.md

 ## How it works
 This is an overview; detailed instructions for setup and implementation are avaialable [here](https://github.com/pncit/hub/blob/master/docs/installationInstructions.md).
 The system essentially consists of
-1. `hubFunctions.zip`, a zip file with
-    1. `hubFunctions.psm1`, a PowerShell Module
+1. `hubFunctions.zip`, a zip file with `hubFunctions.psm1`, a PowerShell Module containing definitions for all of the functions in this project
-    2. `hubFunctionsConfig.ps1protected`, an encrypted configuration file
 2. `Get-HubFunctions.ps1`, a PowerShell script that you attach to your Datto RMM Components
+3. A set of site-level variables defined in your Datto RMM interface
-3. A line of code in your Component:
+4. A line of code in your Component:
 ```
 .\Get-HubFunctions.ps1
 ```